Why do I have to keep treatment records?

 Do I need to record every time I use a flea preventative or an all-wormer?

 Yes.
 These antiparasitic products are readily detectable veterinary chemicals but are exempt under the rules from being prohibited substances.
 This requirement is aimed at improving kennel husbandry and medication practices across the whole industry.
-Additional record keeping are required in order to comply with Agriculture Victoria’s Code of Practice for the Operation of Greyhound Establishments introduced in 2005.
+Additional record keeping is required in order to comply with Agriculture Victoria’s Code of Practice for the Keeping of Racing Greyhounds introduced in 2020.
 This refers to all animals, particularly younger animals that may be more susceptible to parasites.